mapledust0/AI-Stock-Nowcasting/README.md

 ## 📝 Abstract

 Can fully agentic AI nowcast stock returns?
-We deploy a state-of-the-art Large Language Model to evaluate the attractiveness of each Russell 1000 stock daily, starting from April 2025 when AI web interfaces first enabled real-time search.
+We deploy a state-of-the-art Large Language Model to evaluate the attractiveness of each Russell 1000 stock daily, starting from April 2025 when AI web interfaces enabled real-time search.

 Our framework is **100% agentic**: we do not feed the model news or curated text; it autonomously searches the web, filters sources, and synthesizes information into quantitative predictions.
 We find that AI possesses genuine stock selection ability, particularly for identifying top winners.
 Longing the 20 highest-ranked stocks generates a daily Fama-French five-factor alpha of **18.4 basis points** and an annualized Sharpe ratio of **2.43**.